GabrielSlima/blog/articles/oop-inheritance-composition-association.md

     </p>
     <p>
         Objects hide their implementation by providing only the necessary interfaces.
-They also encapsulates their
+They also hide their
         state to prevent clients from knowing their internal structure, which would result in a dependece on each other.
+        With simple words, objects encapsulates their implementation and provides abstraction.
         <br>
         Objects that relate with each other by association, being by composition or aggregation, are less dependent